dgbeijersbergen/biosensor_model/README.md

 ```
 Beijersbergen, D. & Charmet, J. (2026).
 Sample volume as a key design parameter
 in affinity-based biosensors.
-[Journal TBD]
+[Biosensors and Bioelectronics: X]
 ```

 ---